3xnihil/LazyFPGA/README.md

 * `-h` **Show this help**

 #### Please note

 LazyFPGA utilizes `sudo` internally whenever root privileges are required. **Running as root is discouraged and not supported.**

-### Roadmap
+### 🚧 Roadmap
-LazyFPGA is currently still limited when it comes to distro variety.
-Especially rolling release distros like openSUSE Tumbleweed or so-called "immutable" distros like Fedora Silverblue and other Atomic variants are not supported until now - either due to package conflicts (Quartus relies on older versions of *glibc* for example) or to the immutable nature of the OS itself, making a smooth integration more complicated.

-ℹ️ To resolve these shortcomings, **LazyFPGA** will try to change its approach and **utilize Docker or Podman to containerize Quartus inside a standard Ubuntu setup.
-Stay tuned!**
+**Lazy FPGA Containerized** fixed the shortcomings of its predecessor, *LazyFPGA*.
+With its help you can install Intel's FPGA suite on any distro which supports one of the widely-known container providers Podman and Docker, utilizing the great Distrobox as a frontend - to make you even more independent in your decisions.

+However, this first *containerized* version is not perfect.
+In a single point, it is currently less flexible than the script, namely *updating a license key for Questa*.

+💡 **This will be fixed in future versions** by adding an entry-point script to the container image which will load license key files dynamically from a certain (and customizable) directory, making re-installs related to key file updates superfluous. **Stay tuned!**

-### Development
+### 🛠️ Development

-However, **you are welcome to improve this script** or to **make suggestions** at any time!
+However, **you are welcome to improve this tool** or to **make suggestions** at any time!
 Feel free to make a pull request.

 ### Legal notes

 This script is **not associated to Intel company in any way** and is *by itself* free software (see license).
-Please note that Questa and Quartus are both proprietary software owned by Intel. **LazyFPGA only downloads** the Quartus installer from Intel's servers, but **will never contain it.**
+Please note that Questa and Quartus are both proprietary software owned by Intel. **Lazy FPGA Containerized only downloads** the Quartus installer from Intel's servers at build time, but **will never contain it.**

 ### Final words

 *"Even Linux enthusiasts sometimes don't have any objections to simply sitting back and enjoy things getting done for them."* (Developer of LazyFPGA)

-#### Foot notes
-1. The Intel installer offers such an option, but the resulting launcher files simply cannot work this way ...
+### 🏆 Credits

-2. **Credits to [zayronxio](https://github.com/zayronxio/Elementary-KDE-Icons)** who created the icon set!
+* **Thanks to [zayronxio](https://github.com/zayronxio/Elementary-KDE-Icons)** who created the icon set used for the desktop launchers!